MaxMahem/no_drop/README.md

 [![codecov](https://codecov.io/github/MaxMahem/no_drop/graph/badge.svg?token=VqGfOfh0vp)](https://codecov.io/github/MaxMahem/no_drop)
 ![GitHub License](https://img.shields.io/github/license/MaxMahem/no_drop)

-A simple wrapper type that guards against values being automatically dropped, ensuring a value is explicitly consumed.
+A selection of guard types that guard against values being automatically dropped, ensuring a value is explicitly consumed.

-The primary use case is for double-checking logic during development, ensuring values that are desired to be preserved/moved from are not accidentally dropped.

 ## Features

-- **Explicit Consumption**: Values wrapped in `NoDrop` must be explicitly consumed via the `consume()` method, preventing accidental drops
+### `NoDrop` and `NoDropMsg`

+Wraps a value in a guard type to ensure it is explicitly consumed before the guard is dropped.

 - **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with panic checks only in debug mode
 - **Always-Checked Mode**: Use the `rls` module for panic checks in all build configurations
 - **Custom Messages**: Use the `NoDropMsg` variant to provide custom panic messages

+### `DropGuard` and `DropGuardMsg`

+A mutable drop guard that can be dynamically armed and disarmed.

+- **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with panic checks only in debug mode.
+Nearly zero-cost in release builds (one `bool`).
+- **Always-Checked Mode**: Use the `rls` module for panic checks in all build configurations
+- **Custom Messages**: Use the `DropGuardMsg` variant to provide custom panic messages

-## Usage
+## Usage - `NoDrop` and `NoDropMsg`

 ### Debug-Only Protection (`dbg` module)